 The Amendment would amend Article Twelfth of our certificate of incorporation to add that, unless the Company consents in writing to the selection of an alternative forum, the federal district courts of the United States of America shall, to the fullest extent permitted by law, be the sole and exclusive forum for the resolution of any complaint asserting a cause of action arising under the Securities Act of 1933, as amended, or the Securities Act.
-On March 18, 2020, the Delaware Supreme Court ruled that provisions of a Delaware corporation's certificate of incorporation that designate a federal forum for securities claims brought pursuant to the Securities Act, or federal forum provisions, are valid and enforceable under Delaware law, or the March 2020 Ruling.
+On March 18, 2020, the Delaware Supreme Court ruled that provisions of a corporation's certificate of incorporation that designate a federal forum for securities claims brought pursuant to the Securities Act are valid and enforceable under Delaware law, or the March 2020 Ruling.
 The Amendment includes provisions consistent with the March 2020 Ruling.
+The Board has unanimously approved, and recommends that our stockholders approve, the Amendment.